Poole Lifting Bridges

 Various Bridge Related Links

 Photos on Flickr of Twin Sails construction

-Watch Your Wash! – PHC publication about affects of boat wash, particularly in the Backwater Channel.
-Includes details of speed limits relating to ‘speed through the water’ not the more commonly used ‘speed over ground’ by Satellite navigations systems, in other words, if you are travelling at 6knots, according to your chart plotter, or sat nav, and you are going against a 2 knot current, your actual speed is 8knots!
+Watch Your Wash! – PHC publication about affects of boat wash, particularly in the Backwater Channel, includes details of speed limits relating to ‘speed through the water’ not the more commonly used ‘speed over ground’ by Satellite navigations systems, in other words, if you are travelling at 6 knots, according to your chart plotter, or sat nav, and you are going with a 2 knot current, your actual speed is 8 knots!
 Also includes mention of a prosecution by PHC resulting in fines/costs of over £5000

 Poole Bridges Byelaws – includes definition of vessels that Harbour Traffic Signals apply to, basically any craft from kayak upwards.
 It is also worth noting that the definition of bridge relates to the entire span of the bridge, not just the centre opening leaves. a ‘level 3’ fine plus costs can be the result of a successful prosecution.
 CCTV and VHF recording is constant and recordings can be used to secure convictions.